June 19 to 23, various locations

 photograph by Zarif Alibhai

-African culture is on full display in Calgary when Afrikadey! celebrates its 24th year by bringing together the diversity of cultures that make up the continent to various venues, including a final happening at Prince’s Island Park.
-In addition to the art, music and dance that form the core draw of the festival, check out the booths set up around the main venue for hands-on crafts for kids of all ages, as well as cuisine from a number of the 54 countries that make up the planet’s second-largest continent.
+African culture is on full display in Calgary for Afrikadey!
+The event brings together diverse cultures that make up the continent to various venues, including a final happening at Prince’s Island Park.
+In addition to the art, music and dance of the festival, check out the booths for hands-on crafts, as well as cuisine from a number of the 54 countries that make up the planet’s second-largest continent.

 What to Eat